ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Three new sub-resources are defined (see {{ssec-resource-active}}, {{ssec-resource-verif-data}}, and {{ssec-resource-stale-sids}} of this document).

-{{ssec-admitted-methods}} provides a summary of the CoAP methods that are admitted to use for accessing different resources at the Group Manager, for nodes with different roles in the group or as non members (REQ11).
+{{ssec-admitted-methods}} provides a summary of the CoAP methods that are admitted to use for accessing different resources at the Group Manager, for nodes with different roles in the group or as non-members (REQ11).

 The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the scope in the access token (i.e., 'gname' in {{Section 3.1 of RFC9594}}) (REQ7).